oiusa/cryzen.io/README.md

-# how to get cryzen.io hacks
+# how to get these cryzen.io hacks

 steps to get hacks for cryzen.io: